slemire/slemire.github.io/_posts/2020-09-26-htb-writeup-admirer.md

 ---
 layout: single
 title: Admirer - Hack The Box
-excerpt: "Admirer is an easy box with the typical "gobuster/find creds on the webserver" part, but after we use a Rogue MySQL server to read files from the server file system, then for privesc there's a cool sudo trick with environment variables so we can hijack the python library path and get RCE as root."
+excerpt: "Admirer is an easy box with the typical 'gobuster/find creds on the webserver' part, but after we use a Rogue MySQL server to read files from the server file system, then for privesc there's a cool sudo trick with environment variables so we can hijack the python library path and get RCE as root."
 date: 2020-09-26
 classes: wide
 header: